-CJUS 1313 Juvenile Justice System (3) (Same as SOCI 1313)
+CJUS 1313 Juvenile Justice System (3)

 This course is a study of the juvenile justice process.
 Topics include specialized juvenile law, role of the juvenile law, role of the juvenile courts, role of police agencies, role of correctional agencies, and theories concerning delinquency.
 In addition, students will study the history, philosophy, organization, processes and functions of the juvenile justice systems in the United States and Texas.
 Emphasis is placed on jurisdiction, treatment and juvenile court proceedings in juvenile justice decision-making.
 In addition, students will study child abuse and neglect and how the system is designed to deal with these serious issues.
-Prerequisite: SOCI 1301, CJUS 1301, or consent of instructor.
+Prerequisite: CJUS 1301, or consent of the instructor.

-CJUS 2313 Correctional Systems and Practices (3) (Same as SOCI 2313)
+CJUS 2313 Correctional Systems and Practices (3)

 This course examines the history of punishment and the evolution of correctional systems and practices in the United States.
 Consideration also will be given to the growth of community based corrections as well as other intermediate based sanctions that attempt to reduce prison populations.
-Prerequisite: SOCI 3303 or CJUS 1301.
+Prerequisite: CJUS 1301.